webmaeistro/devz-docz/infrasec/aws/org-bootstrap.md

 You should set the alias for this account to your project's name and the `org-root` suffix, like `spacecats-org-root`.

-If this is an organization Martin's experience will be paying for, use your Martin's experience credit card to pay for this account (this may be changed later).
+If this is an organization I will be paying for, use your I credit card to pay for this account (this may be changed later).
 For the address, use the Market Street mailing address from my homepage.
 For a phone number, have a Dialpad administrator create you a Dialpad